 Metabolism: Mono-desmethyl, N-oxide (metabolites).
 Elimination: (PO) Urine (60-70% unchanged); T1/2=8-12 hrs.

 Assess for contact lens use and pregnancy/nursing status.

 Monitor for reddening of the eyes and other adverse reactions.

 Inform that the drug is for topical ophthalmic administration only.
 Advise not to touch dropper tip to any surface to prevent contamination.
 Counsel not to wear contact lens if eyes are red.
 Advise not to use to treat contact lens-related irritation.
-Instruct to remove contact lenses prior to instillation of solution; inform that lenses may be reinserted following administration.
+Instruct to remove contact lenses prior to instillation of sol; inform that lenses may be reinserted following administration.

 2-25°C (36-77°F).
 Keep bottle tightly closed when not in use.